lumeland/lume.land/docs/configuration/config-file.md

 always uses `http://localhost:3000` (or the defined port if you change it).

-You can override the value from the CLI with `--`location`, which is useful if you want to build and deploy the site to different locations.
-For example:`deno task lume --location=https://my-site.com/blog/` { .tip }
+You can override the value from the CLI with `--location`, which is useful if you want to build and deploy the site to different locations.
+For example: `deno task lume --location=https://my-site.com/blog/` { .tip }

 ### prettyUrls